NETWAYS/gitlab-training/day1/01_Introduction/03_Basics.md

 !SLIDE smbullets
 # Integrity

-* Everything has a check sum (SHA-1)
+* Everything has a checksum (SHA-1)
 * No changes possible without Git knowing about them
-* Checksums are literally used everywhere
+* Checksums are used everywhere
 * Revert changes and even restore deleted files

 Example: